hedwig-im/hedwig/README.md

 - [Slack](https://github.com/hedwig-im/hedwig_slack) (WIP)
 - [Flowdock](https://github.com/supernullset/hedwig_flowdock) (WIP)

+Check out [awesome-hedwig](https://github.com/enilsen16/awesome-hedwig) for a curated list of adapters, responders, and other resources.

 ## Getting started

 Hedwig ships with a console adapter to get you up and running quickly.
 It's